yzy1015/sample_code/README.md

 # sample_code
-this repo contain code sample
+this is toy sample code